krateoplatformops/oasgen-provider/docs/USAGE_GUIDE.md

 kubectl describe teamrepo.github.ogen.krateo.io/test-teamrepo -n gh-system
 ```

 You should see that the message field is now empty, which means the RestDefinition is ready and correctly observed by the controller.
-(Notes that you should wait for the reconciliation loop to run, which may take a few minutes.)
+Note that you should wait for the reconciliation loop to run, which may take a few minutes.

 ### Step 8: Update the Custom Resource